Karljr79/btpartnersapi/README.md

 3)If you receive a `200` response, you can proceed to calling the `/client_token` endpoint.

-4)The response backj to your moble app will have that token in the response body which you can then parse out.
+4)The response back to your moble app will have that token in the response body which you can then parse out.